- 17 Nov 2023

 API requests from custom integrations or third-party tools like Zapier

-For example, let’s say you have a base that includes custom API integrations, third-party integrations, and syncs:
+Suppose your base have custom API integrations, third-party integrations, and syncs:

 If the external integrations are set up to make requests to the base 24/7, then the queue may get overloaded with requests.